p-adic equidistribution of CM points: Special cycles in Lubin--Tate spaces and in formal groups

 \subsubsection{Valued fields}

-We fix a prime $v$ of $F$ nonsplit in $E$ and work purely in a local setting, dropping the subscript $v$ from the notation; thus $F$ and $E$ will denote the local fields previously denoted by $F_{v}$ and $E_{v}$ respectively.
-We denote by $e=e_{E/F}$ the ramification degree.
+We fix a prime $v$ of $F$ nonsplit in $E$ and work in a purely local setting, dropping the subscript $v$ from the notation; thus $F$ and $E$ will denote the local fields previously denoted by $F_{v}$ and $E_{v}$ respectively.
+We denote by $\vpi$ a fixed uniformiser in $F$, by $v$ the valuation on $F^{\ts}$ (so $v(\vpi)=1$), and by $ |\cd |:=q^{-v(\cd)}$ the standard absolute value on $F$.